dk850/Advent-Of-Code/2022/README.md

 Parsing commands
 Summing nested directory sizes non-recursively

 ### Day 8
 Cardinal direction parsing
 Checking if nearby numbers are < or >

+### Day 9

+### Day 10
+Increasing a register and clock by specific amounts Checking values at specific clock intervals

+### Day 11
+Monkey class setup and parse based on instructions Cycling through monkeys and operations, looking for specific events

+### Day 12